Follow Me on Facebook

 Instead of studying, I’d spend my free time writing, taking photos, and editing videos.

 Until now, I always say that I can speak ‘travelers Chinese,’ meaning that you can drop me anywhere in China and I feel comfortable enough using what intermediate-Mandarin-I-know to get me home.

 But that’s not enough.
 I wish I could’ve learned more, practiced more, and built my skills to speak fluently, especially having lived in China for as long as I did.

 Even though I’m back in the States now, it’d be nice to speak Mandarin to Chinese that I encounter, or just show off to my friends, and even hold fluent conversations upon my eventual return to the Mainland.

 But hey, maybe I’ll still have the chance to make that happen!
 Why not?

 I Didn’t Get to Teach Adults

 I love working with kids.
-Over the years I taught 2-15 year ESL students in China, but I never had the chance, or rather, took initiative, to teach adults.
+Over the years I taught 2-15 year ESL students in China, but I never taught adults.
 And actually, I never cared to, but I wish I did.